mlai-bonn/SeminarDeepLearning/s01_OptimizationMethods.md

 $J \leftarrow L(\hat{y}, y) + \lambda\Omega(\theta)$

 ### Back-Propagation in Fully Connected MLP's
+We  now backpropagate the information through the network and recursively compute the gradient of the cost function $J$ with respect to $b_{i}, W_{i}$ in the i-th layer.
+We start at the last layer and proceed backwards through the network until we reach the first layer.

 $g \leftarrow \nabla_{\hat{y}}J = \nabla_{\hat{y}}L(\hat{y},y)$
 **For** $i = l, \ldots, 1$